 The Earth Science Assistant position involves interacting with the general public in the geoscience exhibition area, presenting geoscience outreach to the general public including children, maintaining current and creating new geoscience exhibits and working with and learning industry software (IHS’s Accumap and Kingdom Suite, Tesseral’s seismic modeling package and possibly a seismic processing system).
 A presentation of a mutually-agreeable summer project will be required at the end of the term.
 The employee will be encouraged to take an increasing level of responsibility as the summer progresses.
 A day-long geological field trip is possible – dependent on weather, lack of bear closures, forest fires and/or smoke.

 The owner of CRESRC is a retired geophysicist who holds a broad spectrum of geoscience work experience from both industry and government.
 Working at CRESRC presents the opportunity for ample one-on-one mentoring time and the owner will be in contact with the employee on a regular basis.
 This is a great opportunity to gain insight into working as a geologist or geophysicist in the oil industry.

 The opportunity is open to students who have finished at least three years of study in a university-level geophysics or geology program.
-The competition will end on Sunday June 21 (midnight) or later, until a suitable employee is found.
-If you are interested, please contact me at email@example.com or 403 870-7999.
+The position will be filled as soon as a suitable employee is found.
+If you are interested, please contact me at firstname.lastname@example.org or 403 870-7999.